 When Your Tech Personnel Can’t Write, How Can You Fix the Problem?

 - Get consultant assistance.
 This is the quick solution and is more reliable in the short run.
-The consultants can then use various approaches depending on your desires and the situation.
+The consultants can use various approaches depending on the situation.
 They could, for example, debrief the engineers / SMEs and then write the proposal sections themselves.
 [The problem with this approach is that there is no skill transfer to your personnel.]
 They could coach the technical personnel in how to structure and write their proposal sections.
 And / or they could facilitate the writing process by helping the technical personnel to develop their outlines and then iterating their sections back and forth with editorial comments until the material is strong.

 Thus the training helps you get the present proposal done, while the consultant provides mentoring that is designed to transfer the writing skills to your personnel during the consulting assignment.